rsdoiel/antenna/planet.md

 ---

-## Development is ‘the first line of defense against conflict,’ Guterres tells Security Council
+## Development is ‘the first line of defence against conflict,’ Guterres tells Security Council

 date: 2025-06-19, from: United Nations, Top Stories